-In the first phase of implementation in 2014-15, SNGP achieved its declared goals of establishing the Core Team and relevant coordination processes and launching several projects through intense collaboration and concept development.
+In the first phase of implementation in 2014-15, SNGP achieved its declared goals of establishing a Core Team and launching all projects, through concept development and intense collaboration between NATO and Georgian experts.
 Exercise Agile Spirit was held in July 2015 - the first NATO-Georgia military exercise open to partners - and the NATO-Georgia Joint Training and Evaluation Centre was inaugurated.
-In the next phase, more projects are being launched and further developed, in close cooperation with Georgian officials.
-Projects are progressing through phases at different paces and in differing scales, subject to resources, requirements and other factors.
+From 2016 onwards, all initiatives are being developed further, at varying paces and in differing scales, subject to resources, requirements and other factors.